justcatthefish/ctf-writeups/2022-11-12-SECCONQuals/DevilHunter/README.md

 ## Figuring out the flag

 F2 does some sort of a hash, but as it works on a 32-bit integer it can be bruteforced rather fast.
 I rewrote the pseudocode in C++ and managed to get it to print out the flag.
-An important fact is that the code starts reading at index 7 which means the flag doens't start with "SECCON{" which needs to be manually prepended.
+An important fact is that the code starts reading at index 7 which means the flag doesn't start with "SECCON{" which needs to be manually prepended.

 The code to bruteforce can be found in solve.cpp.